Basharh1/Graph-Based-Encoders-and-their-Performance-for-Finite-State-Channels-with-Feedback/README.md

 [Graph-Based Encoders and their Performance for Finite-State Channels with Feedback](https://arxiv.org/abs/1907.08063), introduced by Oron sabag, Bashar Huleihel, Haim Permuter.

 # Main files
-The following Matlab files, found in the home directory, are the most relevant for this project: main_GTable.m
+The following Matlab files, found in the home directory, are the most relevant for this project:\\
+main_GTable.m \\
 Create_Channel.m
 Create_S.m contain the

 # Instructions
-Open the file "main_GTable.m".
+Under the file file "main_GTable.m" we.
 Choose a FSC by type a string name of the channel in FSC.channel.